 Target 6A is to have halted by 2015 and begun reversing the spread of HIV/AIDS.
 The HIV infection rate is mainly monitored by international agencies.
 Condom use during last high-risk sex is the percentage of young men and women aged 15-24 that had more than one partner in the past 12 months reporting the use of a condom during their last sexual intercourse.
-The only survey with data on this indicator in Uganda is the Demographic and Health Survey (DHS) for 2006.
+In 2008 the percentage for women was 46 percent, representing an increase from 42 percent in 2004.
+For men this indicator showed an increase from 47 to 49 percent during the same period.

-Percentage of young men and women aged 15-24 years with comprehensive correct knowledge of HIV/AIDS is the share of women and men aged 15-24 years who correctly identify the two major ways of preventing sexual transmission of HIV, who reject the two most common local misconceptions about HIV transmission and who know that a healthy-looking person can transmit HIV.
-The only survey with data on this indicator in Uganda is DHS 2006.
+Percentage of young men and women aged 15-24 years with comprehensive correct knowledge of HIV/AIDS is the share of women and men aged 15-24 years who correctly identify the two major ways of preventing the sexual transmission of HIV, who reject the two most common local misconception about HIV transmission and who know that a healthy-looking person can transmit HIV.
+In Tanzania there has been a decrease in this indicator for both groups in the period from 2003 to 2008.